Nick181818/G16_VLSI/Final Capstone Project/GAYAZ/README.md

 * <i><b>U-type</i></b>

-The U-Type instructions in RISC-V architecture are designed for unconditional immediate operations.
-These instructions facilitate the addition of an immediate value to the program counter to generate a new target address for execution.
-The U-Type instructions allow for the direct manipulation of the program counter by using an immediate value to form a new address.
-For instance, the lui (load upper immediate) instruction loads a 20-bit immediate value into the upper 20 bits of a register, effectively setting the register to the immediate value shifted left by 12 bits.
-U-Type instructions are fundamental for immediate operations that involve setting specific upper bits of a register or generating immediate values for calculations or address formation in RISC-V programs.
+The U-Type instructions in RISC-V architecture are designed for unconditional immediate value-based operations.
+Mainly deal with setting or manipulating large immediate values in the upper bits of a register.

 - **EXAMPLE**
     - Instruction: lui x12, 0x12345